danielfrg/danielfrg.com/content/articles/2013/11/nlp-semafor-salt-celery.md

 Date: 2013-11-17
 Tags: python,NLP,semafor,salt,celery,luigi,vagrant
 Author: Daniel Rodriguez
-Status: draft

 This posts describes the implementation of a simple system to parse web pages using SEMAFOR (a SEMantic Analyzer Of Frame Representations) at scale.
 The system is mainly powered by salt and celery but also uses boto to create worker EC2 instances that parse the documents in parallel and luigi is used to describe the data pipeline in each worker.

-The whole source can be found on github: danielfrg/semafor-parsing
+The whole source can be found on github: [danielfrg/semafor-parsing](https://github.com/danielfrg/semafor-parsing)

 The main idea is the following: